johanley/almanac/README.md

 Some days have no diagram for the moons of Jupiter.

 Those are days for which Jupiter is too close to the Sun to be observed.

+### 80%-Range
+The `80%-range` is used to give an idea of the scatter in data.

+The `80%-range` means that 80% of the data is within that given range, between a minimum and a maximum.

+### Smoothing Of Weather Data
+Weather data is inherently variable.
+Even with, say, 50 years of data, the variation in the median daily high temperature has significant scatter from one day to the next.

+Because of this, in the Islander's Almanac some smoothing of such data is applied.
+Simply put, the smoothing "week-ifys" the data.
+For each day, the data for plus-and-minus 3 days on either side of the given date is added together and taken as a unit.